 International and regional bodies have adopted explicit resolutions on the vital position of freedom of association within the context of elections.
-The Human Rights Council, for example, has called on States:
+242 The Human Rights Council, for example, has called on States:

-to respect and fully protect the rights of all individuals to assemble peacefully and associate freely, including in the context of elections, and including persons espousing minority or dissenting views or beliefs, human rights defenders, trade unionists and others, including migrants, seeking to exercise or to promote these rights, and to take all necessary measures to ensure that any restrictions on the free exercise of the rights to freedom of peaceful assembly and of association are in accordance with their obligations under international human rights law.
+to respect and fully protect the rights of all individuals to assemble peacefully and associate freely, including in the context of elections, and including persons espousing minority or dissenting views or beliefs, human rights defenders, trade unionists and others, including migrants, seeking to exercise or to promote these rights, and to take all necessary measures to ensure that any restrictions on the free exercise of the rights to freedom of peaceful assembly and of association are in accordance with their obligations under international human rights law.243

 The protection of freedom of association is especially significant in the context of elections because of the vulnerabilities and risks associated with this period.
-The UN Special Rapporteur on the rights to freedom of peaceful assembly and of association has emphasized that all associations are entitled to engage in the activities related to the electoral process without any regard to the character or position of the association, "whether they are apolitical in their means and operations, partially or totally supportive of the Government or express criticism of Government policies:"
+244 The UN Special Rapporteur on the rights to freedom of peaceful assembly and of association has emphasized that all associations are entitled to engage in the activities related to the electoral process without any regard to the character or position of the association, "whether they are apolitical in their means and operations, partially or totally supportive of the Government or express criticism of Government policies:"

 The right to freedom of association is an essential component of democracy that empowers men and women and is therefore particularly important where individuals may espouse minority or dissenting religious or political beliefs ...
-As such, no restrictions should be placed on associations, solely because they do not share the same views as those in authority.
+As such, no restrictions should be placed on associations, solely because they do not share the same views as those in authority.246

-The Special Rapporteur also called upon States to step up the scrutiny for imposing legitimate restrictions on the right freedom of association during times of elections
+The Special Rapporteur also called upon States to step up the scrutiny for imposing legitimate restrictions on the right freedom of association during times of elections un Human Rights Council, Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
+A/HRC/68/299, 7 August 2013, para 15(e).

-&lt;sup>241United Nations General Assembly, Enhancing the Role of Regional, Subregional and Other Organizations and Arrangements in Promoting and Consolidating Democracy, G.A.
+242United Nations General Assembly, Enhancing the Role of Regional, Subregional and Other Organizations and Arrangements in Promoting and Consolidating Democracy, G.A.
 Res.
 59/201 (Dec.
 20, 2004); African Charter on Democracy, Elections, and Governance (2011).

-&lt;sup>242 UN Human Rights Council, UN Doc.
+243 UN Human Rights Council, UN Doc.
 A/HRC/RES/15/21, 6 October 2010, para.
 1.